quii/learn-go-with-tests/math.md

 }
 ```

 Wait, am I just going to throw _two_ test cases out there in one go?
+Isn't this _bad TDD_?

 #### On TDD Zealotry

-Look - TDD - it's not a religion.
+Look - TDD - I like it, I use it - but it's not a religion.
 Some people might want it to be.
 Some people
 might act like it is (usually people who don't use it).
-But it's not.
+But it's not a religion.
 It's tool.

 I _know_ what the two tests are going to be, and I already know what my
 implementation is going to be - I wrote a function for the general case of
-changing an angle into a point in minute hand iteration.
+changing an angle into a point in the minute hand iteration.

-I'm not going to just plough through TDD ceremony without thinking about it.
+I'm _not_ going to plough through some TDD ceremony for the sake of it.
 Tests are a tool to help me write better code.
 TDD is a technique to help me
 write better code.
-Neither of them is an end in themselves.
+Neither tests nor TDD is an end in themselves.

 My confidence has increased, so I feel I can make larger strides forward.
 So I'm
 going to 'skip' a few steps, because I know where I am and I've been down this